 Astrill VPN’s headquarter is situated in a user-friendly country Seychelles.
 Luckily, the country does not have a connection with the five eye alliance nor does it have any running surveillance programs from state agencies to the best of our knowledge.

 Since Seychelles has no data retention rules, nor is it in cahoots with any foreign intelligence agencies, Astrill is located in a very safe jurisdiction.

 Security – Is Astrill VPN safe?

 Astrill VPN is completely safe and secure.
-It easy to see why:
+It is easy to see why:

 There are many tunneling protocols that you can use which include OpenWeb, OpenVPN, PPTP, L2TP/IPSec, WireGuard, OpenConnect IPSec, StealthVPN, SSTP, Cisco, and IKEv2/IPSec.

 Astrill VPN uses AES 256-bit encryption to make sure your traffic and internet connections are safe.
 Good protocol support compiled with advanced 256-bit strong encryption means you are 100% safe from the potential threats of the cyber industry.

 Additional Security Features